paprika2227/Nexus/TERMS_OF_SERVICE.md

 - We will attempt to resolve issues amicably

 ### Governing Law
-- These Terms are governed by [Your Jurisdiction] law
+- These Terms are governed by United States law
-- Disputes will be resolved in [Your Jurisdiction] courts
+- Disputes will be resolved in United States courts

 ## Severability